Anneal-path correction in flux qubits: Introduction

 A key challenge for flux qubits is their sensitivity to fabrication variations of the Josephson junction critical currents.
-In particular, junctions in a SQUID loop often come out different despite identical design.
-This \emph{junction asymmetry} causes nonlinear crosstalk between the qubit control fluxes that, if left uncompensated, has significant adverse effects on operational fidelity.
+In particular, junctions in a SQUID loop exhibit different critical currents despite identical design.
+This junction asymmetry causes nonlinear crosstalk~\cite{Yoshihara2006} between the qubit control fluxes that, if left uncompensated, has significant adverse effects on operational fidelity.
 One mitigation technique is to use compound junctions~\cite{Harris2010}, replacing each junction with a SQUID loop of two junctions.
-Flux biasing these loops allows to tune the effective junctions to have identical critical currents.
-The tradeoff is higher complexity, increased flux noise sensitivity (thus reducing $T_1$ and $T_2$), control overhead for the additional bias lines, and more challenging crosstalk calibration (which scales quadratically with the number of bias lines).
-In this work we demonstrate an alternative and simpler approach with a CSFQ: using dispersive measurements to quantify the asymmetry in the qubit junctions, we devise corrected annealing paths by dynamically canceling the nonlinear crosstalk effect.
-This yields a twofold reduction in the ``s-curve" transition width between the qubit wells as a function of applied tilt bias, without adding any additional circuit elements.
-We observe population transfer to higher excited states when the qubit is annealed through small gaps, and develop a model (fit to independently measured spectroscopy data) to accurately predict the population exchanges and qualitatively explain the open system dynamics.
+Flux biasing these loops allows tuning of the effective junctions to achieve nearly identical critical currents.
+The trade-off is increased flux noise sensitivity (thus reducing $T_1$ and $T_2$), control overhead for the additional bias lines, and a lengthier crosstalk calibration procedure (which scales quadratically with the number of bias lines).